OleHolmNielsen/ITwiki/docs/ZFS_filesystems.rst

 **WARNING:** The zfs-destroy_ command will **destroy your ZFS volume without any warnings!!**.

-It is recommended to create a zfs_snapshot_ and use zfs-hold_ to prevent zfs-destroy_ from destroying accidentally, see `prevent dataset/zvol from accidental destroy  <https://www.reddit.com/r/zfs/comments/suh9nx/prevent_datasetzvol_from_accidental_destroy/>`_.
+It is recommended to create a zfs-snapshot_ and use zfs-hold_ to prevent zfs-destroy_ from destroying accidentally, see `prevent dataset/zvol from accidental destroy  <https://www.reddit.com/r/zfs/comments/suh9nx/prevent_datasetzvol_from_accidental_destroy/>`_.

 For example create a snapshot and hold it::